autay27/inksync/content/blog/sailor-pgs-choice-and-impressions/index.md

 ---
-title: "Things no one told me about the Sailor Pro Gear Slim, and how I chose a colourway"
+title: "Things no one told me about the Sailor Pro Gear Slim, and how I picked mine"
 date: 2023-07-08T10:41:29+08:00
 thumbnail: uncapped.jpg
 summary: "The pen is pretty much as everyone describes it.
 But there are some details which I only found out after writing with one myself."